olebole/irafdoc/doc/ccdred.ccdinstrument.rst

   The key to providing image header access across different observatories is the ability to translate the needs of the package to the appropriate keywords in the image header.
-This is done through a file called an <tt>"instrument translation file"</tt>.
+This is done through a file called an <span style="font-family: monospace;">"instrument translation file"</span>.
 For a complete description of this file and other instrument setup features of the package see
   <b>ccdred.instruments</b>.
   </p>